lindsaymurphy4/course_advanced_dbt/README.md

 #### Part 5: Setup your profiles.yml file

-Create the profiles.yml file
+- Run  cd .. to move up from the project root folder to the /workspace directory

-While still within the /workspace/ directory, navigate to the hidden folder by running cd .dbt
+- Run ls -a to list the contents of this folder, including hidden folders–you should see a folder in the list called .dbt (if you don't, run mkdir .dbt to create it)

-Run ls -a to list all contents, including hidden folders, inside a directory.
+- Run cd .dbt to open this hidden folder

-Run touch profiles.yml to create a new file
+- Run touch profiles.yml to create a new profiles.yml file

-Run open profiles.yml to open the file you just created
+- Run open profiles.yml to open the file you just created.

-Copy and paste the following credentials into the new profiles.yml file you just created:
+- Copy and paste the following credentials into the new profiles.yml file you just created:

 ```
 advanced_dbt: